geawiz/geoviz/1_simple-map/README.md

 </html>
  ```

-If you save the code above in a file and save it as ``html`` your should be able to open it in a browser, resulting in something like the following image:
+If you save the code above in a HTML file you should be able to open it in a browser, resulting in something like the following image:

 ![Displaying a Base Map Using MapLibre](./tutorial_1.png)